 Melbourne to Torquay - 1.5 hour drive

 Only an hour and a half up the coast and you will reach the surfy town of Torquay, the official beginning of the Great Ocean Road.
 Be sure to take a snap in front of the sign to document the start of your journey!
 This modern regional town is known for its relaxed vibe and incredible beaches.
-Make the Torquay Foreshore Caravan Park or Torquay Holiday Park your home away from home while you explore some of Australia’s best-known surf beaches.
+Make the Torquay Foreshore Caravan Park your home away from home while you explore some of Australia’s best-known surf beaches.
 Relax and soak up the sun, indulge at the incredible eateries along the way, lace up those hiking boots and hit the Surf Coast Walk and of course surf the waves at Bells Beach.
 If you’re keen to learn more about the sport of surfing check out the Surfworld Museum, a must see!
 After a big day at the beach kick your feet up and enjoy a cold one in park and make use of the ample facilities both parks have to offer.